 It’s great to see people are surprised and like the food you craft.
 The work that’s behind the selecting and preparing the food is worth it because of the surprise in people’s faces.

-What do you believe makes a restaurant’s success?
+What do you believe makes a restaurant’s successful?

 The success of a place depends on having someone who thinks freely and creatively.
 This makes a lot of difference.
 Communicating with the customer is also essential.
 It’s very hard to maintain a business if you don’t create a connection with people.